Ex-deputy chief negotiated resignation with police board during Convoy turmoil: affidavit | CBC News

 While suspended from force, Uday Jaswal collected more than $500K in salary

-The Ottawa Police Services Board will not disclose the details of any financial settlement reached after the resignation of a former deputy chief, who had been suspended for allegations of sexually harassment since March 2020 — during which time he collected more than a half million dollars in salary.
+The Ottawa Police Services Board will not disclose the details of any financial settlement reached after the resignation of a former deputy chief who had been suspended for allegations of sexual harassment since March 2020 — during which time he collected more than a half million dollars in salary.

 That settlement was negotiated in the shadow of the fall of one chief, during the police board's own upheaval, and in the middle of police and city-wide efforts to deal with the Freedom Convoy, according to Uday Jaswal's own affidavit filed as part of a motion to adjourn his misconduct hearing.